UgzSourceCode/web-portfolio/README.md

 <img src="assets/portfolio-2903909_640.png" alt="web-portfolio logo" title="portfolio-logo" align="right" height="60" />

 # Portfolio App
-⭐ Star us on GitHub — it motivates us a lot!
+⭐ Star me on GitHub — it motivates me a lot!

 This is a simple portfolio app designed to showcase my projects and skills.